trufflemedia/find-the-pigs/README.md

 # find-the-pigs
-Demonstration of Python to scan Twitter data in spreadsheets for specific terms
+Demonstration of Python to scan Twitter data in spreadsheets for specific terms.